 A voltage converter transforms electricity of one voltage into another (from 110V to 220V or vice versa).
 Devices that sustain only one voltage (for example only 110V) cannot be plugged it into a higher voltage (220V) because they may overheat, melt, or burn out.
 A converter is what you need in this case.

 A plug adapter does not convert one voltage to another.
-It simply allows you to plug a flat pin plug into a round pin outlet or vice versa.
+It simply allows you to plug a flat pin plug into an outlet or socket that has been made for round pin plugs, or vice versa.
 110V electric outlets usually have flat holes for flat plug pins, while in the areas where the electricity is 220V, the plug pins and outlets are round.
 The plugs on some devices have 3 pins and many wall outlets don't have 3 holes.

 Be sure you know the difference so this doesn't happen to you!

 Some newer devices such as laptop computers, shavers, curling irons, and others do adjust to voltages between 110 and 240V automatically.
 These are usually called "dual voltage" devices.
 If your devices are dual voltage, you don't need a converter.
 You may need only a plug adapter.
 Check the packaging to see if your device is dual voltage or not.

 Other devices may not be dual voltage.
 If they aren't, then you will need both a converter and a plug adapter.